nim-lang/nimforum/README.md

 nimforum
 ========

 This is Nimrod's forum.
-The code is not nice and depends on the RST parser of the Nimrod compiler.
+The code depends on the RST parser of the Nimrod compiler and on Jester.

-Copyright (c) 2012 Andreas Rumpf, Dominik Picheta.
+Copyright (c) 2012-2013 Andreas Rumpf, Dominik Picheta.

 All rights reserved.

 # License